Welcome to today's edition of the Rush 24-7 podcast.

 They're talking about peace treaties.

-Uh but what whether you want to sit down with Ahmadinejad or with Hugo Chavez or Fidel Castro or his brother, or any particular third world tyrant or thug or any group that has an expansionist view and try to cut a deal with them, haven't we disproven the efficacy of arms control after the Cold War when nearly everyone was broken?
+But whether you want to sit down with Ahmedinejad or with Hugo Chavez or Fidel Castro or his brother or any particular third world tyrant or thug or any group that has an expansionist view and try to cut a deal with them, haven't we disproven the efficacy of arms control after the Cold War when nearly everyone was broken?

-You would think it would be painfully obvious, and yet for some reason they they haven't learned that.
+You would think it would be painfully obvious, and yet for some reason, they haven't learned that.

-But again, uh if tomorrow some of these guys, you know, get an epiphany and they decide, oh, you know, let's be a m uh let's be a member of the civilized world community, and let's quit the expansionism.
+But again, if tomorrow some of these guys get an epiphany and they decide, oh, you know, let's be a member of the civilized world community and let's quit the expansionism.

 Nobody's saying you shouldn't meet with them.